Purpose of this document

 - Multilingual discussions with translation

-7.1 When to Recalibrate
+7.1 when to recalibrate

 Recalibration is recommended when:- Different agent types: Non-transformer agents may have different behavioral patterns